netobserv/flowlogs-pipeline/docs/api.md

                  json: JSON decoder
                  protobuf: Protobuf decoder
          batchMaxLen: the number of accumulated flows before being forwarded for processing
+         pullBatchLen: the capacity of the queue use to store pulled flows
+         pullMaxBytes: the maximum number of bytes being pulled from kafka
          commitInterval: the interval (in milliseconds) at which offsets are committed to the broker.
 If 0, commits will be handled synchronously.
          tls: TLS client configuration (optional)
              insecureSkipVerify: skip client verifying the server's certificate chain and host name